Skip to content

 An agent was tasked with implementing a blog system with user authentication — 12 feature points, estimated 5 sessions needed.

-Baseline without continuity artifacts: Session 1 implemented the user model and basic routes.
+Baseline without the journal: Session 1 implemented the user model and basic routes.
 Session 2 started without the agent remembering the auth middleware's interface contract, spending ~15 minutes inferring the previous design intent.
 By session 3, accumulated drift caused the agent to start reimplementing already-completed features.
 By session 5, the repo contained lots of redundant code but the core auth feature still hadn't passed end-to-end tests.
 Only 7 of 12 feature points completed, 3 with hidden correctness issues.
+Like the craftsman who never writes in his journal — by day five, the construction site is chaos, some walls built twice, some that should have been built never started.

-With structured artifacts: Using progress files, decision logs, verification records, and git checkpoints.
+With the journal: Using progress files, decision logs, verification records, and git checkpoints.
 State report updated automatically at each session end.
 Session 2's rebuild cost dropped to ~3 minutes.
 By session 5, all 12 feature points completed and verified.

 Key Takeaways

 • Context windows are a finite resource.
-Long tasks will span sessions, and sessions will lose information.
+Long tasks will span sessions, and sessions will lose information — like the craftsman who forgets each day, this is objective reality.

 • The solution isn't bigger windows — it's better state persistence.
-Progress files + decision logs + git checkpoints.
+Progress files + decision logs + git checkpoints — give the amnesiac craftsman a reliable journal.

 • Treat the agent like an engineer with amnesia: before "clocking out," write down what was done, why, and what's next.